-- IN ADDITION TO SUBMITTING AN ATLAS OCCURRENCE (CHILD SAFETY), WHERE IT IS IDENTIFIED THAT A CHILD IS AT IMMINENT RISK OF ONGOING HARM, VERBALLY REPORT ALL CASES WHERE SEXUAL ABUSE, PHYSICAL INJURY OR SEVERE NEGLECT ARE ALLEGED TO THE RELEVANT AREA OF COMMUNITIES TASMANIA. - TAKE SUCH IMMEDIATE ACTION AS MAY BE NECESSARY TO ENSURE THE SAFETY OF ANY CHILD; AND - RECORD ON THE ATLAS OCCURRENCE (CHILD SAFETY) DETAILS OF THE VERBAL CONTACT MADE WITH COMMUNITIES TASMANIA. - MEMBERS SHOULD REFER TO 2021 MOU BETWEEN DEPARTMENT OF POLICE, FIRE AND EMERGENCY MANAGEMENT (TASMANIA POLICE) AND DEPARTMENT OF COMMUNITIES TASMANIA (CHILDREN AND FAMILY SERVICES) IF CLARIFICATION IS REQUIRED. - (1) Members are legislatively mandated to report incidences where a member believes or suspects on reasonable grounds or knows that a child has been or is being abused or neglected or there is a reasonable likelihood of a child being killed or abused or neglected by a person with whom the child resides, members shall notify those concerns to the relevant area of Communities Tasmania. - (2) If a member is uncertain regarding the need to verbally notify Communities Tasmania in any particular matter involving a child, then the member must seek advice from their supervisor and then include those details on the Atlas Occurrence (Child Safety). - (3) If a member of a district Crime Management Unit (CMU) responsible for processing an Atlas Occurrence (Child Safety) identifies a matter that should have been the subject of a verbal notification, and is uncertain whether a verbal notification has been made, they must refer the matter to a supervisor.
+- IN ADDITION TO SUBMITTING A CHILD AND FAMILY SERVICES (CFS) REFERRAL (VIA THE IDM) VERBALLY REPORT ALL CASES WHERE SEXUAL ABUSE, PHYSICAL INJURY OR SEVERE NEGLECT ARE ALLEGED TO THE RELEVANT AREA OF THE DEPARTMENT OF HEALTH AND HUMAN SERVICES (DHHS); - TAKE SUCH IMMEDIATE ACTION AS MAY BE NECESSARY TO ENSURE THE SAFETY OF ANY CHILD; AND - RECORD ON THE CFS REFERRAL FORM DETAILS OF THE VERBAL CONTACT MADE WITH DHHS. - MEMBERS SHOULD REFER TO THE 2015 MOU BETWEEN TASMANIA POLICE AND DHHS IF CLARIFICATION IS REQUIRED. - (1) Members are legislatively mandated to report incidences where a member believes or suspects on reasonable grounds or knows that a child has been or is being abused or neglected or there is a reasonable likelihood of a child being killed or abused or neglected by a person with whom the child resides, members shall notify those concerns to the relevant area of DHHS. - (2) If a member is uncertain regarding the need to verbally notify DHHS in any particular matter involving a child, then the member must seek advice from their supervisor and then include those details on the CFS referral form. - (3) If a member of a district Crime Management Unit (CMU) responsible for processing a CFS referral identifies a matter that should have been the subject of a verbal notification, and is uncertain whether a verbal notification has been made, they must refer the matter to a supervisor.
 The supervisor shall immediately review the report in conjunction with the relevant Case Allocation Officer (CAO) to determine if a verbal notification, in addition to the written referral, is required and has been made.
-The relevant CAO shall then make the verbal notification, if required, and then record those details within the Atlas Occurrence (Child Safety).
+The relevant CAO shall then make the verbal notification, if required, and then record those details within the CFS referral.